Mission

 Improve the lives of beneficiaries

 Alaska Mental Health Trust Authority is a state corporation that administers the Alaska Mental Health Trust, a perpetual trust, to improve the lives of beneficiaries.
-The Trust operates much like a private foundation, using its resources to ensure that Alaska has a comprehensive integrated mental health program.
+The Trust provides leadership in the advocacy, planning, implementing and funding of services and programs for Trust beneficiaries.

 Trust duties